chongkuiqi/S2ANet/README.md

 **Note:** Support **DDP training** and **Auto Mixed Precision** in Pytorch, so the training is faster!

+We release the latest version !
+- To normalize the inputing data, the images are divided by 255.0, instead of using `mean=[123.675, 116.28, 103.53], std=[58.395, 57.12, 57.375]`, so we don't need to storage the mean and std in inference.
+- In training phase, we don't freeze parameters in the first stage of ResNet, which will add a little more training time.
+- DDP training are more stable.

 ## 1. Environment dependency

 Our environment:  Ubuntu18.04 + pytorch1.7 + cuda10.2